Early Intervention Services

 Helen Keller once said, “Alone we can do so little; together we can do so much.”

-Early Intervention is a team approach with services provided to children who have a vision or hearing loss, a developmental delay of 25% or greater or have a diagnosed condition that will result in developmental dely.
-AIDB is part of Alabama’s Early Intervention System and provides services to eligible children from birth to 3 years of age.
-Services are offered at no cost to families and including complete developmental evaluation/assessment to determine the child’s present level of development.
+We provide services to eligible children from birth to 3 years of age.
+Services are offered at no cost to families and include complete developmental evaluations and assessments to determine the child’s eligibility and present level of development.
 All services are provided according to the Individualized Family Service Plan (IFSP) and may include:

 - Health Services